-Mosquito buckets are the only effective method of mosquito control that is also safe for pollinators (caterpillars, bees, butterflies) and insects (fireflies, ladybugs).
+Mosquito buckets are the only effective method of mosquito control that is also safe for pollinators and insects, birds, and aquatic life, all of whom are harmed by abatement sprays.

 Here is how they work: